 The exact date of the notification can be found in the Companies Register - Notices to creditors, members, interested parties.

-Only €456.
-Liquidation documents of a company (limited liability company) - Stage 2
+Winding-up documents for a company (limited liability company) - Stage 2

 The following documents must be submitted to the UR for the liquidation of the Company (SIA):